 Another option that many go to when thinking of storing CBD oils is refrigeration.
 Many believe this will increase the shelf life of their product.
 There is only one drawback to this and that is that if the CBD oil gets too cold, it may thicken to the point that you would need to heat it a little before use.

 Storing your CBD products is the easy part of the process, which is great news compared to the tedious process that comes with extraction.

 ACS Laboratory is a clinical-grade third party CBD and Hemp testing laboratory that is ISO 17025 Certified and CLIA Accredited.
-Our scientists use their expertise to ensure all products and oils entering the market are clean and safe of any potential contaminants.
+Our scientists ensure all products and oils entering the market are clean and safe of any potential contaminants.
 We take pride in our work at ACS and offer a wide array of tests to ensure the best and safest CBD.
 After all the chemical components are extracted and treated, the CBD oils are ready for use.
 For a hemp analysis laboratory such as ourselves, the brand new scientific advances and cutting edge technology are game-changing in the process of creating premier oils.
 Overall, this industry is changing at a rapid speed and we are witnessing the first of many changes in our own CBD testing facility.